decentraland/governance/README.md

 **back-end** routes are defined using `express` you can find each route in `src/entities/{Entity}/routes.ts` and those are imported ar `src/server.ts`

+### Types and Utils

+Types and Utils contain functions and types that will be accessible to both the backend and the frontend.

+Be careful with what goes in here, because when webpack tries to compile everything for the frontend it won't have all the backend dependencies, which could result in an error (e.g. `ERROR #98123 WEBPACK`)

 ## About proposals statuses
 - Proposals are created in pending, and automatically passed to active
 - After a voting period of 1 week, they are automatically marked as finished, passed, or rejected, depending on the kind of proposal and of the voting results.
 - If proposal is in finished status, a committee user can pass/reject it, with a comment.
 - Once passed, a proposal can be enacted by a committee user, with a comment.

+## About voting results
+- Voting results are calculated in two different ways, for different purposes:
+  - `Votes/utils.ts` calculates the results in a user-friendly way, so they can be displayed in the frontend.
+These results are rounded up for clarity.
+  - `Proposal/jobs.ts` has a more exact calculation, and is used to evaluate the real result of the voting

 ## Copyright & License

 This repository is protected with a standard Apache 2 license.
 See the terms and conditions in the [LICENSE](LICENSE) file.